JayGreentree/learn-ee/README.md

 If you want to install this repo:
 1. `git clone git@github.com:dougblackjr/learn-ee.git`
-2. Import the database from the database folder.
+2. Import the database from the database folder. (user: doug, password: password)

 ## Usage